 If you enroll in Medicare Parts A and B when you turn 65, but you are still working and covered under employer-sponsored health insurance there are rules that stipulate which insurance is primary and which is secondary.

 Typically, if your employer has fewer than 20 employees, Medicare will be the primary.
 However, if your employer’s insurance requires a high deductible and then a coinsurance until an out-of-pocket maximum is reached you may be able to get better coverage through Medicare.
 You can ask your health plan’s administrator for a summary of benefits, and we can look at it and compare it to what is available for you through Medicare.

 We’re here to make Medicare easy and understandable

-Click the button below to us a call.
+Click the button below to us a toll-free call.